naydino/biclanet-ai-demo/README.md

     - `humidity` (0–1)
   - The app compares **current vs next** humidity to generate the “Humidity trend” label.

-> 🔧 Inge can replace both JSON files with her own exported predictions:
+> 🔧 can replace both JSON files with exported predictions:
 > - keep the same field names
 > - update values and timestamps
 > The UI will automatically update the availability pills, comfort label, and forecast text.